mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/examples/maven-examples/README.md

 ## Maven plugin examples
-The maven plugin contains several examples.
-Each of them comes with a server that can be started with `mvn exec:java`.
+The examples included in this folder all come with a server that can be started using `mvn exec:java`.

 Here's an example configuration:
 ```xml